 Safari with Cowboys

-When you’re out in the bush with the rangers from Arathusa, you’re tracking animals, driving over trees, and off-roading, your adrenaline begins pumping — hard.
+When you’re out in the bush with the rangers from Arathusa, you’re tracking animals, driving over trees, and off-roading and your adrenaline begins pumping — hard.

 Before you know it, the spotter is notifying the driver that he sees something out in the bush.
 The driver quickly makes a sharp left turn off the path and now you’re off-roading (something that is strictly prohibited in nearby Kruger National Park).